HeDude/Freell/wiki/Types.md

 ## Action
 As we move toward result-oriented education, Freell identifies **Action** as the next level.
 In this type, the learner must demonstrate concrete actions or behaviors to show that learning (getting certain skills, learning goals, competences, attitudes, knowledge ectera) has occurred.

+## Unit
+If the educational designer organizes and/or divides the learning proces into units, this further limits the freedom of the learner.
+Education knows schoolyears or courses for example to divide the learning proces in time units or certain learning goals.
+This division is seldom naturally or suited to the learner's free development.

-## Prerequiaite
+## Prerequisite
-Often a educational organisation will demands certain starting characteristics of the learner to allow him or her to participate.
-Mostly about the skills the learner already has.
+Often a educational organisation will demands certain starting characteristics of the learner to allow him or her to participate in a certain unit.
+Mostly about the skills the learner already has (the previous units).

+## Resource
+In the context of free learning, the "Resource" type serves as a suggestion, aid, or hint that learners can consult for support or as an example or model for structuring their learning process.
+Importantly, the use of a "Resource" is not prescriptive;
+it doesn't dictate "how" one must learn, preserving the philosophy of free learning.
+However, the choices made by the education architect in selecting which resources to include or omit can indeed influence the learning process and potentially make it less free.
+This is particularly true for learners who are naturally more inclined to follow guidance or established paths.

 ## Method
 The final type before we can no longer term the learning as free is "Method."
 This comes into play when there are specific methodologies that the learner is expected to follow.
 Of course Freell will use strategies as well, but will tailor it to the learner in this way for example